yhlong0/IntellectCapital/Notes/nonviolentCommunication.md

 6. Analyses of otheres are actually expressions of our own needs and values.
 7. Classifying and judging people promotes violence.
 Comparisons are a form of judgment.
 8. Communicating our desires as demands is yet another form of language that blocks compassion.
 9. Learn to express your feeling, not opinion.
-"I feel like I'm married to a wall" vs "I am feeling lonely and wanting more emotional contact with you"
+"I feel like I'm married to a wall" vs "I am feeling lonely and wanting more emotional contact with you."
+First statement is more likely to be heard as criticism than invite for connecting our feelings.
+A husband is hurt and discouraged and doesn't respond, thereby confirming his wife's image of him as a wall(self fulfilling prophecies)
+10.